sailscastshq/boring-stack/README.md

     Ship reliable JavaScript apps with battle-tested tech.
 No more chasing shiny trends in the JavaScript land.
   </strong>
   <p>
-   Use The Boring JavaScript Stack - an opinionated full-stack JavaScript project starter - if you are tired of keeping up with the shiny things in JavaScript land and you just want to ship your products to real users with tried and battle-tested technologies.
+   Use The Boring JavaScript Stack - an opinionated full-stack JavaScript project starter - if you are tired of always keeping up with all the new and shiny stuff in the JavaScript ecosystem and want to ship your products to real users with tried and battle-tested technologies.
 This stack is based on the experience of <a href="https://dominuskelvin.dev">Kelvin Omereshone</a> and
     <a href="https://github.com/sailscastshq/boring-stack/graphs/contributors">contributors</a>.
   </p>
 </div>